-In line with its growth strategy, the Company acquired Fleetway Transport Inc. ("Fleetway") on February 1, 2021.
+In line with its growth strategy, the Company has acquired five businesses during 2021.

+On February 1, 2021, TFI International acquired Fleetway Transport Inc. ("Fleetway").
 Based out of Brantford, Ontario, Fleetway is a full service provider of truckload and heavy-haul transportation solutions and logistics services.